syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Zooming-and-panning.md

 ## Zooming the Plot Area

-Zooming the plot area can be achieved by pinch zooming, and also using the properties [ZoomFactor](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAxis.html#Syncfusion_Maui_Charts_ChartAxis_ZoomFactor) and [ZoomPosition](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAxis.html#Syncfusion_Maui_Charts_ChartAxis_ZoomPosition).
+Zooming the plot area can be achieved by pinch zooming, and also using the properties `ZoomFactor` and `ZoomPosition`.

 ### Pinch Zooming

-Pinch zooming is enable by using the [EnablePinchZooming](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartZoomPanBehavior.html#Syncfusion_Maui_Charts_ChartZoomPanBehavior_EnablePinchZooming) property to `true` as shown in the below code snippet.
+Pinch zooming is enable by using the `EnablePinchZooming` property to `true` as shown in the below code snippet.

 {% tabs %}